jeIIyqueen/rescat-backend/README.md

 ## INTRODUCTION
 Social information service, 'Rescat' aims at diffision of care-taker's proper caring culture and coexistence between human being and stray cats.
+You can also be with us :) Contact us!

+Kakaotalk : @rescat
+E-mail : iamrescat@gmail.com

 ## ARCHITECTURE
 ![ARCHITECTURE](ARCHITECTURE.png)